 Privacy: Information related to a complaint will be shared with a limited number of College employees who need the knowledge to assist in the report's assessment, investigation, and resolution.
 According to state and federal law, all employees involved in the College's response to notice under this policy receive specific training and guidance about sharing and safeguarding private information.
-Student education records' privacy will be protected per the Family Educational Rights and Privacy Act (FERPA).
+The privacy of student education records will be protected per the Family Educational Rights and Privacy Act (FERPA).
 Employee records' privacy will be protected per the Records policy within the TCC Employee Handbook.